janpipek/g4.vzdusne.cz/2016/02/05/composite_actions.md

 However, to make the separation complete, I propose another layer of abstraction consisting of "action components" that package related user actions together and keep the non-related actions as separate as possible.
-This will become a topic of future blog post.
+This will become a topic of a future blog post.

 ## Random notes

-* Recently, I found that it is possible to assign a "regional" `G4UserSteppingAction` to a specific `G4Region` using the "SetRegionalSteppingAction".
+* Recently, I found that it is possible to assign a "regional" `G4UserSteppingAction` to a specific `G4Region` using the `SetRegionalSteppingAction` method.
 However, I have not yet found any proper documentation for it.

 * Because the composite alternative of an action class inherits from its item class,